"We matter and will build our park if we have to do it ourselves!"

 For Purchasing information contact us at:

-click the yellow link below.👉
+To order, click the yellow link here.👉

 Net profits from the sale of this book will be donated to the Chicano Park Steering Committee and the Chicano Park Museum and Cultural Center.